Color block of green and pink

 Instead,

-it’s a mixture of visuals and feelings working together to create an experience with every touchpoint of your business to impact the perception that people have of you and your business.
+it’s a mixture of visuals and feelings working together to create an experience across every touchpoint of your business, shaping how people perceive you and your business.

 This means that your brand is NOT just your logo, color palette and fonts.